jimmyli97/human-essentials-wiki/Application-Overview.md

 Every organization has a user who is the "organization admin", typically the first user to sign up for that organization.
 This user can perform administrative privileges on the organization, such as changing the descriptive details, inviting other users, etc. Additional users are able to use most of the functions of their organizational space.

 ## Items
 These are an important, but perhaps not immediately intuitive, aspect of the application.
-Items are, for example, "3T Diapers", or "Baby Wipes", or "Boys Batman 4T Diapers" -- they can be as generic or as specific as necessary, and organizations have full control over what items they use in their instance of DiaperBase.
+Items are, for example, "3T Diapers", or "Baby Wipes", or "Boys Batman 4T Diapers" -- they can be as generic or as specific as necessary, and organizations have full control over what items they use in their instance of Human Essentials.

 Every Item is also connected with a "Base Item".
 The Base Items are all very generic and refer to a functional commonality -- "3T Diapers", "Huggies 3T Diapers", "Boys Batman 3T Diapers" would all have "3T Diapers" as their Base Item base.

-For a much more detailed and technical description of how these work, see the Wiki article on [Base Items](/rubyforgood/diaper/wiki/Base-Items).
+For a much more detailed and technical description of how these work, see the Wiki article on [Base Items](/rubyforgood/human-essentials/wiki/Base-Items).

 Base Items are only really noticeable in two places: When creating a new item, and when communicating between PartnerBase and DiaperBase.
 Aside from those, they're more of a concern of the `SiteAdmin` role.
 For the remainder of this document, when it refers to "Item", it is referring to `Item`, unless otherwise specified.